BKT-DevOps/test-repo-34/docs/Development-Workflow.md

 <br>

-This document is a guide for development processes, standards, and workflows in the project-test-ismail project.
+This document is a guide for development processes, standards, and workflows in the InfraCoders project.

 ## Workflow